Cross-validation for change-point regression: pitfalls and solutions: New cross-validation criteria

 Consider now cross-validation with absolute error loss:

 Then the difference of the contribution of $Y^E_{\tau^O_2}$ to the criterion will be $|e_2| - |e_1|$, which when $\Delta_2$ is large will, with high probability, simply be

-which importantly does not feature $\Delta_2$, and is of the same order as the additional loss incurred at other points.
+The quantity on the right-hand side importantly does not feature $\Delta_2$, and is of the same order as the additional loss incurred at other points.
 Specifically, considering a noiseless version of Example~\ref{example:underestmation} as in \eqref{eq:noiseless}, we have

 We show in Section~\ref{sec:simulations} through numerical experiments that a 5-fold version of $\operatorname{CV}_{(1)}$ \eqref{eq:cvL1} works well in general, and can substantially outperform other methods in the realistic scenario where models have been misspecified.
-We therefore recommend this as the default option for cross-validation in change-point regression.
-In Section~\ref{sec:generalisedProcedure} of the Appendix we extend \eqref{eq:cvL1} to multivariate settings and general $V$-fold cross-validation.
+We therefore recommend this as a reasonable default option for cross-validation in change-point regression.
+In Appendix~\ref{sec:generalisedProcedure} we extend \eqref{eq:cvL1} to multivariate settings and general $V$-fold cross-validation.